Welcome to today's edition of the Rush 24-7 podcast.

 I didn't get to any of that yesterday.

-I just teased one story from the global warming stack.
+I just teased one story from the Global Warming Stack.

 But last night, this is from the New York Times today.

-Last night, Christopher Hitchens and the Reverend Sharpton had a debate.
+Last night, Christopher Hitchens and the Reverend Sharpton had a debate, and it was sold out.

-Mr. Sharpton, this is on page five of the New York printed page five of the New York Times story.
+Mr. Sharpton, this is on page five of the New York, printed page five of the New York Times story.

-That's a temporary situation.
+So don't worry, that's a temporary situation.

-So uh here is now the man who basically is the uh chief of police of speech at NBC and CBS, Al Sharpton, uh, who now says, well, as for the one Mormon running for office, those who really believe in God will defeat him anyway, so don't worry, that's a temporary situation.
+So here is now the man who basically is the chief of police of speech at NBC and CBS, Al Sharpton, who now says, well, as for the one Mormon running for office, those who really believe in God will defeat him anyway.

-Would that what we call that racial bigotry?
+Would that we call that racial bigotry?

-Would we what will we call this?
+What will we call this?

-Religious bigotry.
+Religious bigotry?

-The thing is nothing will happen to it could be hate speech.
+The thing is, nothing will happen to it, could be hate speech.

-Uh nothing, and could it be a call to arms to anti-Mormonism?
+Nothing, and could it be a call to arms to anti-Mormonism?

-Uh get these people up in arms.
+Get these people up in arms.

 He doesn't really believe in God.